t9999clint/VMThingy/README.md

 # Script Thingies
 There are seveeral scripts planned for this project.
 At the moment only two are shared here, VMThingy and SMPT.

+Planned scripts

+- **StateThingy**: Script system for runing other scripts depending on the state of your PC.
+(Locked, Unlocked, Active Network device, Current Subnet, etc).
+Only Locked/Unlocked is finished right now.
+- **InstallThingy**: Give it an installer file (any OS) and it'll install it for you.
+Otherwise it will act as a installer meta search engine. (update parts are just using the ujust update thing)
+- **RetroThingy**: Give it a rom/iso/exe file and it'll install/configure/start the appropriate emulator.
+Otherwise it lists a bunch of consoles, then you tell it what to open.
+(99% of it is just RetroArch and MAME)
+- **VideoThingy**: GUI for transcoding/capturing video using ffmpeg.
+Has lowlatency video preview mode.
+- **FlatThingy**: Flathub CLI wrapper tool to make flathub cli commands easier.
+- **GameThingy**: Gamescope/LSFG/GOverlay wrapper frontend tool for launching games with any combination of those tools.
+Will remember settings for each Game (Easy CRT Filters and such).
+Goal for this one is to be a mostly feature complete, Linux equivalent to Lossless scaling.

 --------------
 **SMPT - The Simple Multi Package Tool**